 Symptoms of High Blood Pressure in Women

 There are cases wherein high blood pressure happens “unexpectedly.”
 Meaning, your body has shown no symptoms at all, but you just woke up one day, knowing that your blood pressure is on surge!
-These instances are usually caused by unhealthy food choices.
-This happened in my case as I have been the biggest fan of licorice, not knowing that it is made of a compound that can skyrocket blood pressure if taken in excessive amounts – the Glycyrrhizin.
+Unhealthy food choices usually cause these instances.
+This happened in my case as I have been the biggest fan of licorice.
+I didn´t know that licorice can skyrocket blood pressure if taken in excessive amounts because of a compound called the Glycyrrhizin.
 So always be mindful of what you eat.

 In a general sense though, high blood pressure in women develops over some period of time.
 And this has a series of corresponding factors.
 This type of HBP is called “Primary Hypertension” or “Essential Hypertension.”
 This is the most common type of hypertension, which usually takes many years to develop.
 It is claimed to result from an unhealthy lifestyle, environment and how your body changes, as midlife welcomes you.